12 Project Management Methodologies: Your Guide

 Kanban is an Agile method of project management that helps visualise workflow to improve efficiency.
 The method got its start in the Japanese manufacturing industry before gaining popularity across many fields.

-At the centre of the Kanban method is a kanban board—a physical or digital tool that divides workflow into columns organised by development stage, such as to-do, in-progress, and completed tasks.
-This helps eliminate multitasking by encouraging teams to focus on only a few tasks at a time.
+At the center of the Kanban method is a Kanban board—a physical or digital tool that divides workflow into columns organised by development stage, such as to-do, in-progress, and completed tasks.
+This helps eliminate multi-tasking by encouraging teams to focus on only a few tasks at a time.
 It also makes it easy for both the team and stakeholders to quickly see where the team is in the development process.

 1. Visualise the workflow.
-The Kanban board visualises a team’s workload in a way that’s easy to understand and execute.
+The Kanban board visualises a team’s workload in a way that is easy to understand and execute.

 2. Limit work in progress.
 Restricting the number of tasks a team is working on at any given time helps maintain focus.